Progress report for LNE19-387R

 A second leaching experiment was done with both coated sand spiked with heavy metals (n=2) and coated sand that had not been spiked (n=3).
 In this experiment we monitored leachate pH, sulfate, Fe, Al, Ca, Mg, and Mn concentrations.

-Two experiments were performed to assess the efficacy of using coated sand to reduce phosphorous (P) concentrations in horticultural effluents: outside-pot-sorption (objective 2) and in-pot sorption (objective 3).
+Three experiments were performed to assess the efficacy of using coated sand to reduce phosphorous (P) concentrations in horticultural effluents: outside-pot sorption (objective 2) and in-pot sorption (objective 3).
 The first, outside pot sorption, evaluated how well the coated sand removed P from pot leachate.
-In the second, in-pot sorption, coated sand was incorporated into the potting mix.
-In both experiments, plain sand was used as a control, and for the in-pot sorption, an additional control without any sand was included.
+In the second and third, in-pot sorption, coated sand was incorporated into the potting mix.
+In both experiments, plain sand was used as a control, and for the in-pot sorption experiments, an additional control without any sand was included.

 Phosphate sorption of leachate by coated sand was assessed by placing a tray of plain or coated sand beneath a pot planted with pansy, petunia, or chrysanthemum.
 Each tray was filled with 1 L (1,400g) of either plain or coated sand and covered with landscape fabric to prevent plant roots from colonizing the sand.
 Each tray had a drain that allowed the pot leachate to flow through the sand and drain to a sample bottle (Figure 1).